-What are all the annotation tools in zipBoard?
+What are the Annotation Tools in zipBoard?

 At zipBoard, we put a lot of emphasis on asynchronous collaboration, but that does not have to be on spreadsheets and team messages only.
 You can take your content and document collaboration further with annotations.
 Leave notes directly on your websites, videos, images, courses, and PDF documents - so that all communication is in-context and everyone stays in sync.